-In keeping with federal grant regulations, TCATNashville pays federal grant funds in increments called payment periods.
+In keeping with federal grant regulations, Tennessee College of Applied Technology Nashville pays federal grant funds in increments called payment periods.
 Payment periods are defined by regulation and are determined by your program length and academic year.
-TCATNashville will apply a portion of each payment period's grant funds to pay estimated direct school costs (tuition/fees/books) for the payment period.
+Tennessee College of Applied Technology Nashville will apply a portion of each payment period's grant funds to pay estimated direct school costs (tuition/fees/books) for the payment period.
 If there are funds remaining after those costs are paid, you will receive a residual check for the unused portion, which can be used to pay indirect school costs.
 Since tuition/fee costs are assessed by academic term (trimester) and payment periods may span more than one academic term, tuition/fee costs are estimated on the front-end.
 If, once actual costs are determined, excess funds have been withheld a residual check will be issued.
 If insufficient funds have been withheld, those charges will be applied to the next payment period if you are in good standing.
 Otherwise those charges will be invoiced to you directly.
 Grant funds normally will be credited to a student's account or disbursed by check to the student no earlier than the 44th class day of the academic term or the end of the term, whichever comes first.
-Students may pick up their residual check at the TCATNashville Business Office by showing their student I.D. badge.
+Students may pick up their residual check at the Tennessee College of Applied Technology Nashville Business Office by showing their student I.D. badge.